Skip to main content

 attrs, err := client.ListAttributes(ctx, "opentdf.io")

-listAttributes / ListAttributes paginates automatically — you always get the full list back without needing to manage page tokens.
+A list of Attribute objects, each with nested values.
+Paginates automatically — you always get the full list back without managing page tokens.

 AttributeExists

-attributeFqn should be an attribute-level FQN (no /value/ segment):
+attributeFqnstringYesAn attribute-level FQN (no /value/ segment): https://<namespace>/attr/<attribute_name>

 exists, err := client.AttributeExists(ctx, "https://opentdf.io/attr/department")